Coach x Jennifer Lopez: See the Star in Holiday Campaign With Her Kids

 Jennifer Lopez Stars in Iconic Campaign for the Coach x Basquiat Line

-Coach Sale: Save Up to 60% Off Handbags, Shoes, Jackets and More
+Coach Sale: Take Over 50% Off + Extra 20% Off Online Exclusives on Select Handbags, Apparel and More

+Kate Spade Surprise Sale: Take Up to 75% Off Everything -- YES!
+We Mean Everything

 The Best Beauty Products to Achieve Jennifer Lopez's Dewy Glow